Voted No.1 Haunted B&B By TripAdvisor

 Barcaldine Castle (often referred to as the Black Castle) has a rich and bloody history.
 Built by Sir Duncan Campbell between 1601 and 1609, the castle played an important role in the 1692 event known as the Massacre of Glencoe.

-The castle fell into complete despair by the end of the 19th century, when it became the main house of the Barcaldine family and was then restored between 1897 and 1911 by Sir Duncan Campbell, before it became the bed and breakfast hotel that it is today.
+The castle fell into complete despair by the end of the 19th century, when it became the main house of the Barcaldine family and was then restored between 1897 and 1911 by Sir Duncan Campbell, before it became the bed and breakfast guesthouse that it is today.

 Barcaldine Castle is the only ancient castle in Argyll, ideally located on the shores of Loch Creran with unparalleled views of the snow-capped mountains of Glencoe in the distance.
 Being surrounded by the stunning Scottish countryside, there are plenty of walking, cycling and sight-seeing opportunities available in the local area, perfect for those who want to get back to nature.

-There are five different guestrooms to choose from, each of which is uniquely decorated and has its own strong character.
+There are six different guestrooms to choose from, each of which is uniquely decorated and has its own strong character.
 All the rooms come with the luxury facilities that you’d expect from such a grand castle, including king-size beds with top quality linen, bathrobes, slippers, high-end toiletries, HDTV and high-speed WiFi access.